Security, Privacy, and Trust

 The Dropzone AI solution is an autonomous multi-agent AI system that is pre-trained to replicate the work of a Tier 1 SOC analyst.
 The main components are:

-• A dedicated cloud tenant hosted in AWS
+• A dedicated cloud tenant hosted in AWS; no data co-mingling

 • An optional connector for the purpose of reaching on-premises security tools